Light microscope with "infinity optics"

 This is the lens

-The 4× lens has only one lens in it.
-The lenses with higher magnification are complete lens systems.
+The 4× lens contains just a single lens element.
+Lenses with higher magnification are full lens systems.

 The eyepiece